yvngniico/testt/README.md

 !!!!!!!!!!!Please only use this for educational purposes not too hack others!!!!!!!!!!!!

+This is the same method pro hackers use

 !!!
 Check out my new USDT token hack https://github.com/moneywithbots/bnb-eth-usdt-wallet-drainer !!!